logankilpatrick/wgschool/content/bash/bash-01-intro.md

 - *"Connection refused"*

-and you are 100% certain that you type the password correctly, we might need to check if your IP address is blocked on too many attempts to log in.
+and you are 100% certain that you type the password correctly, we might need to check if your IP address is blocked after too many attempts to log in.
 Please go to https://whatismyipaddress.com and tell us your IPv4 address so that we could whitelist it.